How can Small Businesses Access Affordable HR Documents?

 So, how do small businesses manage?
 Solicitors can be expensive and it can cost a small fortune to have all of the necessary documents produced by someone else.
 Here are just a few ways for small businesses to access affordable HR documents:

 As well as providing leading HR software for small businesses, and larger ones, the Staff Squared website features HR document templates that you can access and edit completely free of charge.
-These templates include an Employee Handbook and Probation Letter.
+These templates include an Employee Handbook and probation letter templates.

 Acas is the Advisory, Conciliation and Arbitration Service, providing free advice to employers and employees surrounding the areas of HR, employment law and workplace relations.
 There are free templates and documents available to download from the Acas website, covering three main areas: hiring, managing and disciplining.